Grain Graph Based Parent Grain Reconstrution edit page

 Graph based parent grain reconstruction

-Next we set up a graph where each edge describes two neighbouring grains and the value of this edge is the probability that these two grains belong to the same parent grain.
+Next we set up a graph where each edge describes two neighboring grains and the value of this edge is the probability that these two grains belong to the same parent grain.
 This graph is computed by the function calcGraph.
 The probability is computed from the misfit of the misorientation between the two child grains to the theoretical child to child misorientation.
 More precisely, we model the probability by a cumulative Gaussian distribution with the mean value 'threshold' which describes the misfit at which the probability is exactly 50 percent and the standard deviation 'tolerance'.

 job.calcGraph('threshold',2.5*degree,'tolerance',2.5*degree)